stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> Sketch out the ways two texts seem to be in conversation with each other on some issue, problem, or argument.
-Are they talking about the same issue but using different vocabulary or rhetorical strategies?
-Do they seem to differ on key areas of this shared concern? </p>
+While this may involve two pieces of writing, it may also involve two films or a film and a written text.
+What connections do you see?
+What relationship may be detected? </p>

 ---